 Ling Tong is the son of Ling Cao, who in combat, died at the hands of Gan Ning.
 He then swore revenge against Gan Ning, even when he became a comrade in Wu.
 They saved each other many times and ended up befriending each other.

 He is an intelligent yet sarcastic vassal of Wu.
 He doesn't break a sweat under pressure, which makes him seem rather relaxed compared to his comrades.
 However, he's easily irritated by his enemies and often wants to end battles in a quick and efficient manner.
 He's willing to follow any orders even if it means collaborating with Gan Ning.
 The fourth of the 12 Tiger Officials of Jiangbiao to be playable.

 - Back-to-Back Badasses: Sometimes with Gan Ning.

-- Beauty Mark: Has one his right cheek.
+- Beauty Mark: Has one on his right cheek.

-- Deadpan Snarker/Surfer Dude: His vocal interpretation in 6
+- Deadpan Snarker: His vocal interpretation in 6

 - Embarrassing Rescue: Gan Ning shows up to save him a few times.
-Due to the bad blood between them that eventually mellows into Worthy Opponent status, but Ling Tong absolutely hates it.
+Due to the bad blood between them that eventually mellows into Worthy Opponent status, Ling Tong absolutely hates the rescues.

 - Fighting with Chucks: His Weapon of Choice is nunchaku in his debut which was replaced with a spear in 6 and settled on a sansetsukon (three-section rod) in 6: Special.
 He gets them back in 7, but trades them for the sansetsukon for 8.
 In 9, the nunchaku returns as his weapon.